dcjohnson24/runner_db_demo/README.md

 The app should be running on localhost at the specified port.
 If you are using `Docker Toolbox`, this may not be accessible on localhost.
 You will have to get the IP of your docker machine with `docker-machine ip`, and then type the resulting IP into your browser with the appropriate port, for example `192.168.99.100:5000`.

 ## Data
 The data is generated with in `data/gen_data.py`.
-The data is drawn normally distributed around the runners mean marathon with a standard deviation of 15 minutes.
+The data is drawn from a normal distribution with a standard deviation of 15 minutes.

 ## Prediction
 The race predictions are made using an ARIMA time series model.
 For now, the parameters for the ARIMA model are set automatically with the `auto_arima` function in the [`pmdarima`](https://alkaline-ml.com/pmdarima/modules/generated/pmdarima.arima.auto_arima.html) package.
-Further cross validation techniques can be added.
+It seeks to find the parameters that minimize AIC.
+Cross validation is done with a rolling forecast orgin.

 ## Running the tests